 MSU Law will scrutinize any course with the same or similar name as an MSU course, and may disallow the transfer of some credits from Ottawa.
 Some commonly recurring courses will be excepted.
 For instance, students must take civil procedure, constitutional law, criminal law, and basic research courses at both schools, because the material in the Ottawa classes is sufficiently distinct from the material in the MSU Law classes, will transfer credit for the Ottawa classes will count toward the 88-credit requirement.
 There are no doubt numerous examples among upper-level electives of courses that sound the same but whose content is different.
 But other courses, such as international law, jurisprudence, etc., are redundant and will not transfer.
 Relatedly, if a student took a course in Ottawa and subsequently attempts to take a similar course at MSU Law, the student will be precluded from applying the second course for credit towards the J.D. degree at MSU Law.
 In no event will the student receive credit toward the MSU Law degree for having taken such a duplicative course.
 Students should be prepared to respond to a request to distinguish two similar-sounding courses if they want credit for the second one.
-To receive credit, it is the student’s responsibility to obtain permission from the Senior Associate Dean before enrolling in any course similar to that previously taken at the University of Ottawa.
+To receive credit, it is the student’s responsibility to obtain permission from the Associate Dean for Academic Affairs before enrolling in any course similar to that previously taken at the University of Ottawa.
 To avoid redundancy, students who take Property at both schools, may only transfer two credits from the Ottawa course to MSU Law.

 Understanding some general principles of administration and communication will help if questions or concerns arise.